henryseg/Veering/README.md

     sage -pip uninstall veering

-For installation into your system's Python, replace `sage -pip` by `pip3` (or just `pip` depending on your Python installation).
+For installation into your system's Python, replace `sage -pip` by `pip3`.
+Note that the github repository of veering contains further data and scripts which are not installed by pip.

-Essentially all of the veering code relies on regina; some of it relies on snappy and some relies on SageMath.
+Almost all of the veering code relies on regina; some of it relies on snappy and some relies on SageMath.
 Other parts rely on the Python vector graphics package pyx.
 Installation instructions for SageMath, snappy, and regina can be found at the following webpages:

 https://doc.sagemath.org/html/en/installation/ \
 https://snappy.math.uic.edu/installing.html \